qwerty1979bg/kitchen-docker-nginx/README.md

 ```

 This would not install anything to the container and is pretty straight forward.
-Unfortunately test-kitchen does not seem to support it and is instead doing voodoo magic.
+Unfortunately test-kitchen does not seem to support it and is doing some voodoo magic instead.